IAHispano/Applio/README.md

 ## If you get CUDA issues with crepe training, or pm and harvest etc.
 This is due to the number of processes (n_p) being too high.
 Make sure to cut the number of threads down.
 Please lower the value of the "Number of CPU Threads to use" slider on the feature extraction GUI.

+# Version Notes
+Welcome to RVC version 2!

+Please note that version 2 pre-trained models only support 40k model sample rates.
+If you want to use 32k or 48k however, please use version 1 pre-trained models.

 # Installing the Dependencies 🖥️
 Using pip (python3.9.8 is stable with this fork)